-The performance of SMEs has been of interest to many researchers, international organizations, and policy makers, at least, since the Bolton report (1971), and therefore has become the subject of a great deal of analysis.
-This performance may have two strategic outcomes that is often referred to in the literature as firm success or failure (See Dess & Robinson, 1984; Ostgaard & Birley, 1995).
+The performance of SMEs has been of interest to many researchers, international organizations, and policy makers, at least, since the Bolton report ??1971), and therefore has become the subject of a great deal of analysis.
+This performance may have two strategic outcomes that is often referred to in the literature as firm success or failure (See ??ess & Robinson, 1984; ??stgaard & Birley, 1995).
 In a management field, success and failure can be interpreted as measures of good or indifferent management (Jennings & Beaver, 1997), but it may occur for other reasons such as luck (Storey, 2011).
-Numerous terms have been used in the literature to describe firm failure, for example: bankruptcy, insolvency, liquidation, death, deregistering, discontinuance, ceasing to trade, closure, and exit (See for example: Storey, 1994: 78-81; Bruno et al. 1987).
-These terms overlap each other to some extent (Sten, 1998) and thus, the concept of failure is ambiguous, as it can have different interpretations by different people (Wickham, 2001).
+Numerous terms have been used in the literature to describe firm failure, for example: bankruptcy, insolvency, liquidation, death, deregistering, discontinuance, ceasing to trade, closure, and exit (See for example: Storey, 1994: ??8-81; ??runo et al. 1987).
+These terms overlap each other to some extent (Sten, 1998) and thus, the concept of failure is ambiguous, as it can have different interpretations by different people ??Wickham, 2001).
 The many different interpretations and definitions of both success and failure make it very hard to compare research findings on the performance of small firms.
 In strategic management and entrepreneurship literature, the concept of success remains a topic of debate (Gorgieveski et al., 2011).
 This is despite the evidence that the success of small firms has been subject to a great deal of research.
 However, there is no general agreement in the literature on what is meant by the success of a firm.
 Indeed, a myriad of perspectives, ranging from mere survival to the achievement of certain levels of performance, exist about such a concept in the entrepreneurship literature.
 Very often, the terms 'success', 'survival', 'growth' are very closely linked and sometimes used interchangeably.
 Besides the multidimensional aspect of success, variables that contribute to the success of SMEs are not unanimously agreed upon by researchers.
-While some analysts suggested that the dynamics of the success of businesses remain a black box (Deakins & Freel, 1998; Dockel & Ligthelm, 2005; Ligthelm, 2010), others argued that the success of enterprises is a function of both external and internal factors (Penrose, 1959; McCline et al., 2006; Guzman & Santos, 2001; Markman & Baron, 2003).
+While some analysts suggested that the dynamics of the success of businesses remain a black box ??Deakins & Freel, 1998 There are a number of issues with the current literature.
+Right off the bat, the group of three of customers, suppliers, and competitors is a typical tool for the analysis of the external environment.
+This is often adopted in an instructional manner as a tool for the understanding of this external environment.
+It can be proposed this does not reflect the real concerns of the entrepreneur and there is a need to revisit this definition.
+Secondly, the identification of money related resources and tax collection policies tends to be viewed from an economic development approach and lends itself to the development of international correlations of the business environment.
+While these correlations are critical, the reports produced barely do justice to the elements of small business engagement in the economy.
+Entrepreneurs tend to center around both personal and professional criteria of success.